PythonUser-ux/Telegraphbot/README.md

 Similarly to *actions* it should only take *message* as argument and you may want to arbitrarily modify the *_conversation* and the *_deep_degree* variables. <br>
 The first variable is the stack made by all the accepted answers by the user so far plus the last answer, so you would at least remove the latter.
 The second variable is the degree of depth, which should be decreased of exactly the number of words removed from the stack. <br> Those are the only limitations on the unrecognized function you choose.

+## When creating an instance of the BOT class use the *allowed* argument to pass a list of strings of Telegram member ids to specify who is allowed to use the bot.

 # Work in progress